 17. Want to find out where luminaries like Josephine Baker, Duke Ellington and Miles Davis hung out during their heydays in Paris?
 Explore the rich cultural heritage of Black Paris through Walk The Spirit Tours.
 They offer a full range of Black Paris & Beyond vacation and travel services that help share their passion for Black heritage and give travelers an authentic taste of traditional France and Europe.
 Read about founder Julie Browne HERE.

-18. Delve into the Secrets of Paris on a private tour with Paris insider Heather Stimler-Hall or one of her team of experienced guides, who are travel writers and journalists.
+18. Delve into the Secrets of Paris on a private tour with one of their team of experienced guides, who are travel writers and journalists with well-researched and fascinating insights into Paris.
 They’ll tailor a tour to take you through some of the most charming, hidden corners of the city, and shed new light on the most famous, yet often misunderstood, monuments of Paris.